cheyenne-dev/fssh/README.md

-# fssh
+# FSSH - Fluent Secure Shell
-Fluent Secure Shell
+FSSH is a CLI client for SSH